Nix-Security-WG/nix-security-tracker/CONTRIBUTING.md

       It will correspond to [`nixpkgs`](https://github.com/nixos/nixpkgs).
       In the **Settings** tab on that repository, in the **Features** section, ensure that _Issues_ are enabled.

-2. For your GitHub user, in **Developer Settings**, generate a new [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

-    This is not strictly necessary just to run the service, but allows for more API calls and is therefore important for a production deployment.

-    - Generate new token

-      - In **Resource owner** select the GitHub organisation associated with the Nixpkgs security tracker
-      - In **Repository access** choose **Only select repositories** and select the target repository.

-        We're using <https://github.com/Nix-Security-WG/sectracker-testing> for development.

-      - In **Organization permissions**, set **Members** permissions to **Read-only**
-      - In **Repository permissions**, set **Issues** permissions to **Read and write**
-      - No other permissions are required

-    - Store the value in `.credentials/GH_TOKEN`

-3. In the GitHub organisation settings configure the GitHub App
+2. In the GitHub organisation settings configure the GitHub App

     We're using <https://github.com/apps/sectracker-testing> for local development and <https://github.com/apps/sectracker-demo> for the public demo deployment.
     [Register a new GitHub application](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app) if needed.